dannytsang/homeassistant-config/README.md

 # GitHub 🐱🐙
 This repository contains the configuration files used.
 It will not contain everything e.g. password (A.K.A secrets.yaml) file as well as other configuration done in the User Interface (UI).

-Whilst [Home Assistant](https://home-assistant.io) offer backup solution, it is a bit of all or nothing restore process where as Git (or any versioning system) would allow incremental changes to be stored and reverted where necessary.
+Whilst [Home Assistant](https://home-assistant.io) offer backup solution, it is a bit of all or nothing restore process whereas Git (or any versioning system) would allow incremental changes to be stored and reverted where necessary.

+The goal is to use the web front end as much as possible and there has been a growing trend to move away from text (YAML) files however the version advantage is the reason i still use and store things here.

 ## Setup ⚙️
-I use the UI as much as possible to create and maintain changes.
-There's currently a general movement towards the UI within [Home Assistant](https://home-assistant.io) such as setup of integrations being removed from the configuration files.
-I generally support this move to make it easier for everyone.

 All changes are performed in the UI where possible and if they are held in configuration files then it will end up in Git where possible.

 I use the Visual Studio Code add-on to edit files in [Home Assistant](https://home-assistant.io) or if I really have to the File Editor add-on on my mobile deives.